lcserny/go-videosmover/README.md

 3. launch server providing config path

 Proxy also has internal endpoints included like:
-`/shutdown?now=false&seconds=30` which would shutdown your pc in 30 seconds
+`/shutdown?seconds=30` which would shutdown your pc in 30 seconds, or don't specify `seconds` and it will shutdown instantly

 JSON requests should be like (regardless of GET or POST usage):
 ```